masyl/Dali/readme.md

 Introduction
 ------------

-Dali is templating engine for javscript.
+Dali is templating engine for javascript.
 It can run on the client in any browser and on servers such as [node.js](http://nodejs.org/).

 Dali has the following characteristics: